cscorley/dissertation/chapters/3_previous/4_mct.md

 ![Extraction and Modeling Process \label{fig:mud2014}](figures/mud2014.pdf)

-Our document extraction process is shown on the left side of Figure
-\ref{fig:mud2014} and our modeling generation is shown on the right side.
+Figure \ref{fig:mud2014} shows uur document extraction process on the left side and our modeling generation on the right side.
 We extract documents from both a snapshot of the repository at a tagged release and each commit reachable from that tag's commit.
-The same preprocessing steps are employed on all documents extracted.
+We use the same preprocessing steps on all documents extracted.
 We then used LDA to model the documents into topics.

-First, we investigated whether changeset corpora were any different than traditional snapshot corpora, and what differences there might be.
+First, we investigated whether changeset corpora were any different than traditional snapshot corpora.
 For two of the systems, we found that the changeset vocabulary was a superset to the snapshot vocabulary.
 We measured the cosine distance of each distribution of words, and found for 3 of the systems low (between 0.003 to 0.07), while the last was much higher than the others (over 0.33).

 Next, we investigated whether a topic model trained on a changeset corpus was more or less distinct than a topic model trained on a snapshot corpus.
 For 2 of